Despite the rain, Wisconsin's drought could get worse before it gets better

 Sunday’s rain amounted to just 0.12 inches around some parts of Madison, according to the National Weather Service.
 May 2023 was the fourth driest on record in the state, Vavrus said.

-Wisconsin saw about one half to one inch of rain in the eastern third of the state Tuesday.
+Wisconsin saw about one-half inch to an inch of rain in the eastern third of the state Tuesday.
 Those areas, which were east of and including Madison, “will definitely see a benefit for now,” Vavrus said.

 But the western side of the state did not see much rain, if any, and the state is projected to be fairly dry for the next seven to 10 days, Vavrus said.
 June is normally the wettest month in Wisconsin and combined with May accounts for about 25% of the state’s annual rainfall.
 The state has received just 40% of the amount of rain it usually has at this point in the year.